-Section Action Given names Write all of your family member's given names (first, second or more) as they appear on his or her passport or official documents.
-Do not use initials.
-Date of birth If you do not know the exact date of birth, indicate the current age of your family members.
-Country of If your family member is a citizen of more than one country, give citizenship details on a separate page.
+- I 1 Country of If your family member is a citizen of more than one country, give citizenship details on a separate page.
 Relationship to you Indicate whether the family member is your spouse, common-law partner, daughter, son, etc. Will accompany Indicate if your family member intends to come to Canada with you to Canada you.
 Native language Write your family member's native language (the language he/she learned at home in childhood and still understand) Check the box to indicate which of Canada's official languages (French or English) your family member use most frequently.
 If he/she does not use French or English, check the "Neither" box.
 One of Canada's objectives with respect to immigration is to support and assist the development of minority language communities in Canada.
-Note: This question is not used for selection purposes Education Indicate e the level of education your family member has success sfully completed.
-Use the categories listed in Question 12. the CIO in Sydney.
-Follow these steps: Step Action 1 Take the Photo Specifications sheet (found in Appendix B of this guide) to a photographer.
-Ask the photographer to provide you with the number of photos required in Appendix A of the Visa Office specific instructions for yourself and each family member.
-On the back of one photo of each person , write the name of the person in the photo and his or her height and eye colour.
+Note : This question is not used for selection purposes Education Indicate the level of education your family member has successfully completed.
+Use the categories listed in Question 12.
+Photos Photos are required when you submit your application to the CIO in Sydney.
+Follow these steps: Step Action StepAction1Take the Photo Specifications sheet (found in Appendix B of your visa office checklist) to a photographer.
+2 Ask the photographer to provide you with the number of photos required in Appendix A of the Visa Office specific instructions for yourself and each family member.
+3 On the back of one photo of each person , write the name of the person in the photo and his or her height and eye colour.
 4 Enclose the photos of each person in an envelope and seal the envelope.
 5 Write your name and date of birth on the outside of the envelope.
 6 Staple the envelope to your application form.
 Be careful not to staple or bend the photos.